tiago-assis/Deep-Biomechanical-Interpolator/README.md

 \
 **2.** You have access to matched keypoints and their respective sparse displacements and want the framework to (1) **interpolate** and then (2) predict a **corrected** dense displacement field.
 - A text file with keypoint coordinates and displacement vectors should be provided.
-  - The coordinates should be in the RAS coordinate system.
+  - The coordinates should be in the RAS coordinate system. ⚠
   - The file should follow the format: `x, y, z, disp_x, disp_y, disp_z`
-- Linear or thin plate spline interpolation modes should be chosen
+- Linear or thin-plate spline interpolation modes should be chosen

 Example script:
 ```
 python inference.py \
   -p /path/to/preoperative/scan.nii.gz \
-  -k /path/to/keypoints/and/displacements.csv \
+  -k /path/to/keypoints/and/displacements.txt \
-  -m linear \
+  -m tps \
   -d cuda \
   -o /path/to/output/directory/
   -f h5